mobluse/jopply/README.md

 [en] The command-line arguments are also in
-Swedish and are the same as in the specification from Arbetsförmedlingen (Swedish government organisation), but English arguments will be added in the future.
+Swedish and are the same as in the specification from Arbetsförmedlingen (Swedish government organisation).

-Kommandoradsargumenten är samma som i specifikationen från Arbetsförmedlingen förutom att man även kan använda --keyword.
+[sv] Kommandoradsargumenten är samma som i specifikationen från Arbetsförmedlingen.

 ## Exempel
 för Linux där valfri jopply-X.pl länkats till jopply eller att man har